Arkansas State Red Wolves football: College division and other bowl games

 Arkansas State (then known as the Indians) went 3–3–1 in six games that were "College Division" bowl games prior to the NCAA instituting playoffs for lower division teams in 1973.
 They participated in two bowl game in one season (1951), playing one on December 2 and the other on January 1.

-NCAA Division I-AA playoff games
+NCAA Division I-AA/FCS playoff games

+The Red Wolves have appeared in the I-AA/FCS playoffs four times with an overall record of 6–4.

-NCAA Division I FBS bowl games
+NCAA Division I-A/FBS bowl games

-The Red Wolves have played in ten bowl games, garnering a record of 4–6.
+The Red Wolves have played in twelve bowl games, garnering a record of 5–7.

 Head coaches

 There have been 34 different head coaching tenures at Arkansas State.
 The current head coach is Butch Jones, who was hired on December 12, 2020.

 † 10 wins later vacated due to NCAA sanctions, 45–63 record on-field.